 You know how you get used to the sounds of your own house and neighborhood, and stop hearing them?
 Well, that first night without her, last Monday, for some ungodly reason I was cold!

-It’s hundred degrees in July, and 75 at night!
+It’s a hundred degrees in July, and 75 at night!
 I never turn my fan off.
 It’s attached to my headboard and blows on me in my almost-nothing tank top and no covers, and still I sweat through the night.
 For heaven’s sake, I was cold!

 I put on proper jammies, pulled the covers over me, and still I was cold.
 At last, I turned off the fan and heard… crickets!